massimo-nocentini/Booklet-DSst/docs/_sources/pharo/hierarchies.rst.txt

   .. image:: ../../../Containers-Essentials/images/EssentialsObjectTest-testByteArrayLiteral.svg
     :align: center

-and, in more simpler terms, even an ``Integer`` can be seen as an of array of this type
+and, in more simpler terms, even an ``Integer`` can be seen as an array of this type

 .. pharo:autocompiledmethod:: EssentialsObjectTest>>#testByteArrayInteger